A7med7x7/chameo_docs/docs/index.md

 * Lowers the barrier to reproducible experiments on Chameleon Cloud

 > [!TIP]
- Use the **[mlflow-replay](https://github.com/A7med7x7/chameo/tree/mlflow-replay)** setup to reload and inspect past experiments stored on Chameleon Cloud, useful for revisiting, validating, or extending previous runs.
+ Use the **[experiment replay](./replay.md)** setup to reload and inspect past experiments stored on Chameleon Cloud, useful for revisiting, validating, or extending previous runs.

 ---